Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/eventgrid/domain_topic/README.md

----
-page_type: sample
-languages:
-- golang
-products:
-- azure
-description: "These code samples will show you how to manage Event Grid using Azure SDK for Golang."
-urlFragment: eventgrid
----

 # Getting started - Managing Event Grid using Azure Golang SDK

 These code samples will show you how to manage Event Grid using Azure SDK for Golang.